Scholastic wrestling: Dual meets

 Dual meets usually take place on evenings during the school week, or on Saturday mornings, afternoons, or evenings during the wrestling season and begin with weigh-ins, shoulder-to-shoulder, at a maximum of one hour before the meet begins.
 Wrestlers may wrestle up only one weight class above the weight class that they are placed in, with some exceptions.
 If a wrestler fails to make weight, he either has to forfeit or weigh-in at a higher class.
 If a wrestler is suspected by a referee or coach of having a communicable skin disease, the wrestler can either be disqualified or provide written documentation from a physician that the skin disease is not communicable.
 If a meet physician is on-site, his or her judgment would overrule such documentation.

-Dual meets often feature one or two pound allowances, but in order to qualify for a league championship, wrestlers are required to weigh in without the benefit of a pound allowance (at "scratch weight") a certain number of times during the dual meet season.
-In all cases, after weigh-ins, the referee coordinates the random draw, which determines the sequence of weight classes for the dual meet.
+Dual meets often feature one or two pound allowances, but in order to qualify for a league championship, wrestlers are required to weigh in without the benefit of a pound allowance at what is called "scratch weight" a certain number of times during the dual meet season.

+After weigh-ins, the referee coordinates the random draw, which determines the sequence of weight classes for the dual meet.
 After the random draw, the referee will call the wrestlers from each team who have been designated as captains.
 One of the captains will call a disk toss.
-The disk will then fall to the floor and determine: 1) which team has the choice of position at the start of the second period and 2) which one of the team's members is to appear first at the scorer's table when called by the referee for each weight class.
-The wrestler-captain who won the disk toss may choose the even or odd weight classes.
-That is, he may choose the weight classes, from lowest to highest, that are numbered evenly or oddly.
+The disk will then fall to the floor and determine which team has the choice of position at the start of the second period, and which one of the team's members is to appear first at the scorer's table when called by the referee for each weight class.
+The wrestling captain who wins the disk toss may choose the even or odd weight classes, the weight classes, from lowest to highest, that are numbered evenly or oddly.
 The first weight class chosen in the random draw is odd.
-Thus, the rest of the weight classes are even and odd accordingly.
-For example, if the 120lb weight class is chosen in the random draw, then the 120lb, 132lb, 145lb, etc. weight classes would be odd, and the 126lb, 138lb, 152lb, etc. weight classes would be even.
-This order would work in the traditional sequence until the last even weight class of 113lb.
+The rest of the weight classes are even and odd accordingly.
+If the 120lb weight class is chosen in the random draw, for example, then the 120lb, 132lb, 145lb, and subsequent weight classes would be odd, and the 126lb, 138lb, 152lb, and subsequent weight classes would be even.
+This order would work in the traditional sequence until the last even weight class at 113lb.

-During a dual meet, both the junior varsity and varsity squads from the two involved schools compete against each other.
+During a dual meet, both the junior varsity and varsity squads from the two schools compete against each other.
 The format of competition is as follows: